PhonologicalCorpusTools/CorpusTools/docs/source/neighborhood_density.rst

       separate column; in the “query” box, simply enter the name of that column (the default is “Neighborhood Density”).

+3. **Alternative algorithm**: If one is calculating the neighbourhood density for a long word in a large corpus, using edit distance with a max distance of 1, there is a linear-time algorithm that may speed up the calculation as compared to our standard algorithm.
+Checking this box will select this potentially faster option.

-3. **Tier**: Neighbourhood density can be calculated from most of the available tiers in a corpus (e.g., spelling, transcription, or tiers that represent subsets of entries, such as a vowel or consonant tier).
+4. **Tier**: Neighbourhood density can be calculated from most of the available tiers in a corpus (e.g., spelling, transcription, or tiers that represent subsets of entries, such as a vowel or consonant tier).
    (If neighbourhood density is being calculated with phonological edit distance as the similarity metric, spelling cannot be used.)
 Standard neighbourhood density is calculated using edit distance on transcriptions.

-4. **Pronunciation variants**: If the corpus contains multiple pronunciation variants for lexical items, select what strategy should be used.
+5. **Pronunciation variants**: If the corpus contains multiple pronunciation variants for lexical items, select what strategy should be used.
 For details, see :ref:`pronunciation_variants`.
 Note that here, the only choices currently available are canonical or most-frequent forms.

-5. **Type vs. token frequency**: If the Khorsi algorithm is selected as the string similarity metric, similarity can be calculated using either type or token frequency, as described in :ref:`khorsi`.
+6. **Type vs. token frequency**: If the Khorsi algorithm is selected as the string similarity metric, similarity can be calculated using either type or token frequency, as described in :ref:`khorsi`.

-6. **Distance / Similarity Threshold**: A specific threshold must be set to determine what counts as a “neighbour.”
+7. **Distance / Similarity Threshold**: A specific threshold must be set to determine what counts as a “neighbour.”
 If either of the edit distance metrics is selected, this should be the maximal distance that is allowed – in standard calculations of neighbourhood density, this